-Here's What You Need to Know About COVID-19 (Updated 4/21)
+Here’s what you need to know about COVID-19 (Updated 4/21)

-SARS-CoV2, a strain of coronavirus that causes COVID19, began making international headlines in December 2019 after a cluster of cases of pneumonia of an unknown cause was reported in Wuhan, China.
+SARS-CoV2, a strain of coronavirus that causes COVID-19, began making international headlines in December 2019 after a cluster of cases of pneumonia of an unknown cause was reported in Wuhan, China.

 While the virus was first identified in China, it soon began to spread around the world.
 Currently, there are more than 1.6 million cases worldwide.
 The U.S. has nearly four times the number of cases of any other country, with half a million cases diagnosed by mid-April.